Middle School Drama Resources

 WHY YOU’LL LOVE THIS FOR YOUR CLASSROOM OR HOMESCHOOL:

 • It Makes Learning Fun: Forget dry lectures!
-This Shakespearean insult bundle is full of games like the hilarious insult generator, creative activities, and more to keep students engaged and excited about learning.
+This Shakespeare activity pack is full of games and fun learning like the hilarious insult generator, and a Cards Against Humanity-inspired Battle of Wits- and more to keep students engaged and excited about learning.

-• Less Intimidation: Shakespeare can be intimidating, but these activities make it approachable and fun.
+• Less Intimidation: Shakespeare can be intimidating, but these literature game activities make it approachable and fun.
 Students will be surprised at how much they enjoy exploring the Bard's language.

 • Saves Your Sanity (and Time): No more spending hours planning lessons.
 This pack comes with 69 pages of ready-to-use activities.
 Plus, laminate the game cards and you're set for years to come – talk about a time-saver!